lastweek/lastweek.github.io/docs/misc/essential.md

     - Remove the __pointer__ from friends' list/tree.
 If you forgot to do so, mostly you will have some silent memory corruption.
 So be kind, cleanup what you have done during intilization.
     - Report error.
 Do not be SILENT.

+- __Clever Buffer Management__
+    - kmem_cache?
+    - static pre-allocated array?
+    - Ring buffer?
+    - Other than kmem_cache, I used other two solutions to optimize various dynamic allocation in LegoOS.
+The motivation is very simple: some data structures will be allocated/free very very frequently at runtime.
+So we want to speed it up!

 ## System Building Advice

 - [John Ousterhout](http://web.stanford.edu/~ouster/cgi-bin/sayings.php)